Pennsylvania Route 100: Montgomery and Berks counties

-Upon crossing River Road and the Schuylkill River on a bridge, PA 100 enters the borough of Pottstown in Montgomery County, where it heads through woods and passes over the Schuylkill River Trail and Keystone Boulevard before coming to a bridge over Norfolk Southern's Harrisburg Line.
+Upon crossing River Road and the Schuylkill River on a bridge, PA 100 enters Pottstown in Montgomery County, where it heads through woods and passes over the Schuylkill River Trail and Keystone Boulevard before coming to a bridge over Norfolk Southern's Harrisburg Line.
 The road reaches a partial interchange with West High Street, with access from northbound PA 100 to westbound West High Street and from eastbound West High Street to southbound PA 100.
 Immediately after, the route passes west of the Pottsgrove Manor historic house museum and intersects the southern terminus of PA 663, which heads east on West King Street.
 The road runs past businesses and curves northeast, crossing the Colebrookdale branch operated by the Colebrookdale Railroad at-grade and passing over Manatawny Creek and Manatawny Street.
 PA 100 runs near residential and commercial development, heading through a corner of West Pottsgrove Township before it enters Upper Pottsgrove Township.
 The road continues north through wooded areas with some nearby homes and businesses, coming to a bridge over Pine Ford Road before reaching a diamond interchange with Farmington Avenue.
 The route heads northeast through a mix of farmland and woodland, curving north into Douglass Township.
-PA 100 heads northeast through rural land with some development and turns north to encounter PA 73 at a diamond interchange in the community of Gilbertsville.
+PA 100 heads northeast through rural land with some development and turns north to encounter PA 73 at a diamond interchange in Gilbertsville.
 Past this interchange, the road continues north near commercial development.

-Upon crossing County Line Road, PA 100 enters Colebrookdale Township in Berks County and heads north through rural areas with some development as an unnamed road, curving northwest to an interchange with Montgomery Avenue near the community of New Berlinville that provides access to the borough of Boyertown and PA 562.
+Upon crossing County Line Road, PA 100 enters Colebrookdale Township in Berks County and heads north through rural areas with some development as an unnamed road, curving northwest to an interchange with Montgomery Avenue near New Berlinville that provides access to Boyertown and PA 562.
 Following this interchange, the partially controlled access highway section ends as the route narrows to a two-lane undivided road and passes by businesses.
-The road heads east of a quarry and enters Washington Township upon crossing Swamp Creek, bypassing the borough of Bechtelsville to the east.
+The road heads east of a quarry and enters Washington Township upon crossing Swamp Creek, bypassing Bechtelsville to the east.
 PA 100 turns to the northeast and passes through a mix of woods and fields with some residential and commercial development, heading to the west of Grandview Speedway.
-The route heads through the community of Schultzville before it enters the borough of Bally.
+The route heads through Schultzville before it enters Bally.
 Upon entering Bally, the road becomes Main Street and passes several homes along with a few businesses.
 PA 100 leaves Bally for Washington Township again and becomes unnamed, running through farmland with some woods and homes.
-Upon reaching the community of Clayton, the route crosses into Hereford Township and becomes Chestnut Street, continuing through agricultural areas and crossing Perkiomen Creek before coming to an intersection with PA 29 in the community of Hereford.
+Upon reaching Clayton, the route crosses into Hereford Township and becomes Chestnut Street, continuing through agricultural areas and crossing Perkiomen Creek before coming to an intersection with PA 29 in Hereford.
 At this point, PA 29 turns north for a concurrency with PA 100, and the two routes head north into woodland with some fields and residences.